anerv/cycling_data_quality/workflow.md

     - both for total network and for grid cells (some of the metrics/adjust definitions)
     - **WORK IN PROGRESS** on grid cell interpretation of network topology
 - **Logical/conceptual consistency**
-    - E.g. different ways of tagging the same infrastructure - is this a problem? (possibly: color map of what part of the network corresponds to which custom filter entry)
+    - E.g. different ways of tagging the same infrastructure - is this a problem? (possibly: color map of what part of the network corresponds to which custom filter entry) - is it really interesting?
     - Combination of incompatible tags or meaningless tag values --> give several examples
     - *References: Barron et al, 2013; Girres and Touya, 2010*
 - **WORK IN PROGRESS: Number of contributors**